akgarg0472/cmpct/README.md

 ## License

-cmpct is open source and licensed under the [AGPL 3.0 License](./LICENSE).
+`cmpct` is open source and licensed under the [AGPL 3.0 License](./LICENSE).
 This license applies to all components of the project, including backend services, frontend code, and associated documentation.

 ## Contribution

-We welcome contributions to cmpct!
+We welcome contributions to `cmpct`!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
 To contribute, please follow these guidelines:

 1. **Fork the Repository:**
    Create your own fork of the repository and clone it locally.